 field of sociocultural

-between language, gender, and embodiment in transgender and
+relationship between language, identity, and embodiment in

-queer communities.
-I approach this research from two
+transgender (and queer) communities.
+I approach this

 discursive construction of biological sex, which highlights